1999 Cricket World Cup final

 The 1999 Cricket World Cup final was played at Lord's in London on 20 June 1999 to determine the winner of the seventh installment of the ICC Cricket World Cup.
 This was the fourth time Lord's had hosted the final of an ICC Cricket World Cup, previously hosting finals in 1975, 1979 and 1983.
-Australia won their second title by defeating Pakistan by 8 wickets in the final.
+Australia won their second title by defeating Pakistan by 8 wickets in the final, in a lacklustre game heavily overshadowed by the dramatic tied semi-final between Australia and South Africa.
 Shane Warne was declared Man of the Match for taking 4 wickets.

 Background

 Australia and Pakistan had never previously faced each other in a major tournament final.
 Australia were former winners of the World Cup in 1987 while Pakistan were former winners of 1992 edition.